 A native Cardano exchange will solve some of the ecosystem’s commercial issues and shortcomings.
 Cardax offers exciting features and capabilities to the Cardano network:

-They accept all Cardano native tokens.
+- They accept all Cardano native tokens.

-Joining liquidity pools to collect fees on native ADA-Cardano token pairings.
+- Joining liquidity pools to collect fees on native ADA-Cardano token pairings.

-To automate liquidity-sensitive pricing, they use the EAMM protocol.
+- To automate liquidity-sensitive pricing, they use the EAMM protocol.

-Exchangeability of ADA for any native Cardano token
+- Exchangeability of ADA for any native Cardano token

-Exchange native Cardano tokens in a single transaction.
+- Exchange native Cardano tokens in a single transaction.

-Trade and send money to a separate address in one transaction.
+- Trade and send money to a separate address in one transaction.

-Yoroi wallet allows you to buy ADA or any other Cardano native coin easily.
+- Yoroi wallet allows you to buy ADA or any other Cardano native coin easily.

 The Vaults component is a decentralized stable coin platform that allows users to leverage compatible native Cardano assets by generating stablecoins against excess blockchain collateral.
 The generated stable coins will hedge popular trading currencies such as the US Dollar (USD), British Pound (GBP), and Euro (EUR).
 Users can mint stablecoins for different currencies and exchange them on Danaswap, easing a fast and low-cost exchange system.

 Developers based Ardana on a set of mechanisms that will maintain the stability of the decentralized stablecoin generation platform.
-Some of the fundamental tools that will maintain stability are the settlement mechanism, the debt ceiling mechanism, the stability buffer, and the reserve buffer.
+Some fundamental tools that will maintain stability are the settlement mechanism, the debt ceiling mechanism, the stability buffer, and the reserve buffer.

 The liquidation mechanism will liquidate vaults in significant danger of losing liquidity by auctioning the collateral to liquidators.
 The liquidators repay the vault debt by bidding in dUSD, or any Ardana Stablecoin, to purchase the vault collateral at a discount.
 The protocol charges a fee for liquidations while allocating a piece to exDANA holders to discourage them.